-Prerequisite: None Offered: Fall/Spring COMM 2383 Mass Media and Society 3 credit hours
+COMM 2383 Mass Media and Society

 Survey of the history, structure, organization and cultural role of major forms of mass media.
 Historical development of media and their cultural influence, aesthetic qualities and future developments are examined critically to foster understanding of the increasingly crucial role media have and their effects on individuals, society and culture.